MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/custom-order-totals.md

 ---
-title : "Which order totals appear on the MultiSafepay payment page?"
+title : "Order totals on MultiSafepay payment pages"
-meta_title: "Which order totals appear on the MultiSafepay payment page? - MultiSafepay Docs"
+meta_title: "Order totals on MultiSafepay payment pages - MultiSafepay Docs"

 layout: "faqdetail"
 read_more: "."
 ---

-From version 1.9.0 and higher, all the order totals, including custom ones, are automatically read and shown on the MultiSafepay payment page.
+From version 1.9.0 and higher, all order totals, including custom ones, are automatically read and displayed on MultiSafepay payment pages.

-We pick up all the custom totals in the cart.
-Sometimes this can result in the MultiSafepay payment page showing unwanted custom totals.
+We read **all **custom totals in the cart.
+Sometimes this results in unwanted custom totals appearing on payment pages.

-To prevent this from happening, these custom totals can be excluded in the advanced section of the webshop configuration: _Stores_ > _Configuration_ > _MultiSafepay_ > _General Settings_ > _Advanced Settings_ > _Exclude custom totals_.
+To exclude custom totals from payment pages, follow these steps:
+ 1. Sign in to your Magento 2 backend.
+ 2. Go to **Stores** > **Configuration** > **MultiSafepay**.
+ 3. Select **General settings** > **Advanced settings** > **Exclude custom totals**.

-If you have created a custom total and it is not being picked up by our plugin, please make sure that your custom total implements the following methods:
+If you have included a custom total and it is **not** being read, make sure that it implements the following methods:

 - getCode()
 - getTitle() or getLabel()